 I’ll likely redo my home office space again (when we move, or when I get bored of this layout), but until then, phase 1 of this home office makeover is complete.
 And that’s how I save myself and my business money when creating a new workspace!

-Your home office affects your productivity
+A home office affects your productivity

 Alright, now that you have some ideas about you can makeover your home office on a budget, you’re ready to take things to the next level!
 You’ve seen how important a zen home office space is for your productivity so, I’m hosting an online course that dives even deeper into how you can take the stress out of getting things done.